pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 ### JavaScript Bitwise XOR \(^\)

-Bitwise XOR returns 1 if the bits are different:
+Bitwise XOR retorna 1 if the bits are different:

 Decimal | Binary
 -----------------------------------------------